webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 ### Mapping Refresh
 It is recommended that if a mapping is unused for 5 minutes it should be destroyed.
 This is entirely up to the ISP or hardware manufacturer.

-## STUN (Session Traversal Utilities for NAT)
+## STUN
-STUN is a protocol that was created just for working with NATs.
+STUN(Session Traversal Utilities for NAT) is a protocol that was created just for working with NATs.
 This is another technology pre-dates WebRTC (and ICE!).
 It is defined by [RFC 5389](https://tools.ietf.org/html/rfc5389) STUN defines the structure of packets we send over UDP.
 The STUN protocol is also used by ICE/TURN.

 STUN is useful because it gives us all the details about our NAT Mappings.
 We are able to create them, but we have no idea what the address is!
 STUN not only gives you the ability to create a mapping, but then you get the details so you can share it with others so they can send traffic to you via the mapping you created.